-This Shopify review (2017 update) is based on what real people say about Shopify on Twitter, and this will help you decide if you should buy ecommerce software from Shopify, or not.
+This Shopify review (2021 update) is based on what real people say about Shopify on Twitter, and this will help you decide if you should buy e-commerce software from Shopify, or not.

 Among the many online shopping cart programs that are available, Shopify ranks as one of the best that you can find.
 However, that’s not to say that it has no downsides.
 If you’re thinking about using Shopify to launch an online store, then do proper research to know about the good and bad before making a final decision.

 More specifically, here is what you can expect when working with the Shopify platform.